Dannecron/php-for-dev/readme.md

   * rdkafka 6.0.3
   * timecop 1.2.10

+All images includes:
+* composer 2.6.5
-All images now include [zsh](https://www.zsh.org/), that allowed using [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) and its plugins for improving user experience.
+* [zsh](https://www.zsh.org/), that allowed using [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) and its plugins for improving user experience.

 #### Build